-The Prime Minister, Justin Trudeau, today announced the appointment of the Honourable Deborah K. Smith, Associate Chief Justice of the Supreme Court of Nova Scotia, as Chief Justice of the Supreme Court of the Northwest Territories, effective September 22, 2022.
+The Prime Minister, Justin Trudeau, today announced the appointment of the Honourable Shannon Smallwood, a judge of the Supreme Court of the Northwest Territories, as the new Chief Justice of the Supreme Court of the Northwest Territories, effective September 22, 2022.

-- Chief Justices in Canada are responsible for the leadership and administration of their courts.
-They also serve as members of the Canadian Judicial Council, which works to improve the quality of judicial service in the superior courts of Canada.
+- Chief Justices and Associate Chief Justices in Canada are responsible for the leadership and administration of their courts.
+They also serve as members of the Canadian Judicial Council, which works to improve the quality of judicial services in the superior courts of Canada.

-- Chief Justices are appointed by the Governor General, on the advice of Cabinet and on the recommendation of the Prime Minister.
+- Chief Justices and Associate Chief Justices are appointed by the Governor General on the advice of Cabinet and the recommendation of the Prime Minister.